BenMiller3/3GC3_Proj/README.md

 make
 ```
 This will create the scene.
-Use the arrow keys to control the character through the world.
+Use the aswd keys to control the character through the world.